LBL-EESA/TECA/doc/rtd/developer.rst

         return nullptr;
     }

-Note here that because we are assuming that the input arrays are the same type we've also called the convenience method to check the type of the second array.
+Here we've added calls to `get_cpu_accessible` function which ensures the data as accessible on the CPU and retruns a smart pointer managing the life span of any temporaries that were needed, as well as a naked pointer which can be used to access the array's elements.
+Because we are assuming that both of the input arrays have the same type we've also called the convenience method, `aseert_type`,  to verify that the type of the second array is indeed the same as the first.
 It is often the case that we will need to deal with multiple input types.
 This is described below.

-Accessing the elements of output arrays
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Write access to an array's elements
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The results of our calculations are returned in arrays we allocate.
-Accessing output array's elements is  handled differently than for the inputs.
-This is because when we allocate the array ourselves, we must declare where(CPU or GPU) it will be allocated, and hence there is no need for temporary buffers.
-The smart pointers used to manage temporary buffers are relatively cheap but not free.
-Overheads include smart poiinter's constructor calls to malloc which synchronize threads.
-When we know the array's location we can skip this step and access internal data directly.
+Because we have allocated the array ourselves, and have declared where it will be allocated (CPU or GPU), there is no need for data movement or temporary buffers.
+Instead we can access the pointer to the array's memory directly using the `teca_variant_array_impl::data` method.

+Direct access should be prefered when ever we are certain of an array's location.
+This is because while the smart pointers returned by the accessibility methods used to manage the life span of temporaries are relatively cheap, they have overheads including the smart pointer's constructor calls to malloc, which synchronizes threads due to use of locks in many malloc implementations.
+Note: Google's tcmalloc library can provide increased performance for multithreaded codes such as TECA and is recommended.

 .. code-block:: c++